Johnny Depp Fans to Boycott 'Fantastic Beasts 3,' Joins the Rest of Us Who Just Wish They'd Stop Making Them

 Johnny Depp Fans to Boycott ‘Fantastic Beasts 3,’ Joins the Rest of Us Who Just Wish They’d Stop Making Them

 Droves of people have lost their jobs due to COVID-19’s devastating impact on our socio-economic climate.
 Sadly, some may never get those jobs back.
 And then there’s Johnny Depp.
-Known for his ability to create quirky and borderline (British) inebriated characters, Depp, like servers, security guards, janitors, and transportation workers, can no longer apply his talents to the industry in need of them.
+Known for his ability to create quirky, endearing, and borderline (British) inebriated characters, Depp, like servers, security guards, janitors, and transportation workers, can no longer apply his talents to the industry in need of them.

-Depp recently took to Instagram announcing that would no longer be playing Gellert Grindelwald in the Fantastic Beasts franchise; Warner Bros. confirmed the decision in a separate statement.
+Depp recently took to Instagram announcing that he would no longer be playing Gellert Grindelwald in the Fantastic Beasts franchise; Warner Bros. confirming the decision in a separate statement.
 The news came just days after Depp lost a libel case against the UK tabloid The Sun over a 2018 article in which he was called a “wife-beater.”
 For fear of public opinion, the verdict prompted Warner Bros’ “suggestion” that Depp resign from Fantastic Beasts 3, adding Depp to the unemployment line.
 That, and the swift (yet apt) choice in replacement (Mads Mikkelsen is in “early talks”), has reverberated rage throughout the fandom.

 No offence to Mads Mikkelsen, he was great in Hannibal, but I will #BoycottFantasticBeasts still, because @wbpictures really done Johnny Depp dirty by firing him and keeping his abuser #JusticeForJohnnyDepp